espruino/EspruinoWebIDE/README.md

 Espruino Web IDE
 ======================

-A Simple Web-Based VT100 Serial Terminal - designed for writing code on microcontrollers that use the Espruino JavaScript interpreter (http://www.espruino.com) - but useful for a bunch of other stuff too!
+A Web-Based VT100 Serial Terminal - designed for writing code on microcontrollers that use the Espruino JavaScript interpreter (http://www.espruino.com) - but useful for a bunch of other stuff too!

 [![ScreenShot](https://raw.github.com/espruino/EspruinoWebIDE/master/extras/screenshot.png)](http://youtu.be/Fjju_QhzL-c)
 [![ScreenShot](https://raw.github.com/espruino/EspruinoWebIDE/master/extras/screenshot2.png)](http://youtu.be/Fjju_QhzL-c)